ELRabito/Exile-AutorunFixes/README.md

 		};
 	};

-5. Seach for this second part
+5. Search for this second part

 		case 0x05:
 		{